twana18/System-for-College-Submission-Java/README.md

 # System-for-College-Submission-Java

 ## Simple Description
-Is a system that created for Senior students that wanna come to College.
+Is a system that created for Senior students that want to come to College.
 The System has two levels in characters face (Adminstrator, Students).
 Each of the users has its functionalities.
 The Adminstrator is Ministry of Higher Education.
 The Adminstrator can Add Universities, Colleges and departments to the system, and also can specify the number of students for each department, can control the forms of each student, and should provide a data that contain the sudents information.
 The students can select the departments that he want ...etc.

 ## Is For Who?
 this project is for :